-The obvious first step in any recovery is to request payment by letter or a series of letters – see, as an example, Debt collection letters for an outstanding invoice.
+The obvious first step in any recovery is to request payment by letter or a series of letters – see, as an example, Debt collection letters for unpaid invoices.
 Should the matter end up in a court hearing it would also be supportive of a creditor’s case to have sent such a letter though there is no legal requirement to do so.
 Typically a final letter is sent giving the debtor seven days to pay before the next step is taken which is to start legal proceedings.

 B. Identify the relevant District Court office

 There are two bases on which the creditor can choose which District Court office to use:

 - where the defendant, i.e. the debtor, is located, or

 - where the transaction giving rise to the debt took place